 Stage 1: Egg to Caterpillar

-After reaching full size, the caterpillar forms a jade-green chrysalis.
-Inside, it undergoes a miraculous transformation, developing wings and preparing for its final stage.
+After reaching its full size, the caterpillar attaches itself to a surface and forms a jade-green chrysalis.
+Inside, it undergoes a miraculous transformation, changing from a caterpillar into a butterfly.
+During this stage, the caterpillar’s body breaks down and reforms, developing wings and preparing for its final form.
+This metamorphosis lasts between 8 to 15 days, depending on environmental conditions.

 Monarch Watch – A non-profit organization dedicated to the conservation of monarch butterflies, studying their migration and behavior.